Crypt212/obsidian-vault/MindMap/Computer Science/Data Mining/Data Mining Algorithms/Apriori Algorithm.md

 # History
-- this algorithm was proposed by R. Agrawal and R.Srikant in 1994 for mining **frequent itemsets*
+- this algorithm was proposed by R. Agrawal and R.Srikant in 1994 for mining **frequent itemsets** for boolean **association rules**.
+- the name of the algorithm is based on the fact that it uses prior knowledge of frequent